Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.

-It also includes example output, as produced by `publication_script.py` in the folder `trianingoutput`.
+The easiest way to run this code and explore the repository is through the google colab notebook found [here](https://colab.research.google.com/drive/17tDtN3pFHYkQCpytrv1TYdfoJkn8snik?usp=sharing), however this was written in a way where it should also run in jupyter with minimal editing (widgets were coded so they don't rely on colab specific features).
+The repository also includes example output, as produced by `publication_script.py` in the folder `trianingoutput`.

-The code in this repository complements the research published in **[Link to publication]**.
+The code in this repository compliments the research published in **[Link to publication]**.
 It represents a snapshot of the work at the time of publication and may not reflect the latest developments.
 For ongoing updates, we recommend visiting the actively maintained version of this repository at **[Link to active repository]**.
 Additionally, we welcome discussions, support, feedback, and community engagement through our **[Community Link]**.

 ## Code Overview